Home » Automobile engg » Combustion Chamber: Types of Combustion Chamber and Cylinder Head

 Pre-Combustion Chamber

 The pre-combustion chamber is usually used in high-speed engines.
-There are two combustion chambers one is auxiliary combustion chamber and the other is the main combustion chamber.
+There are two combustion chambers one is the auxiliary combustion chamber and the other is the main combustion chamber.
 This auxiliary chamber is smaller in size than the main combustion chamber and is called the pre-combustion chamber.

 Pre-Combustion Chamber